web3-nomad/hedera-docs/tutorials/hello-world/hscs-smart-contract.md

 The `introduce` function requires a single parameter of type `string`, and changes the state of the smart contract to store this value.
 Enter your name (or nickname) as the parameter.
 For example, if you wish to use "bguiz", the invocation should look like this:

+{% code title="script-hscs-smart-contract-ethersjs.js" overflow="wrap" %}
 ```js
     const myContractWriteTxRequest = await myContract.functions.introduce('bguiz');
 ```
+{% endcode %}

 ### Step 4: Invoke a smart contract query

-In the previous step, you changed some state of the smart contract, which involved submitting a transaction to the network.
-This time, you are going to read some state of the smart contract.
+In the previous step, you **changed** some state of the smart contract, which involved submitting a transaction to the network.
+This time, you are going to **read** some state of the smart contract.
 This is much simpler to do as no transaction is needed.

 Invoke the `greet` function and save its response to a variable, `myContractQueryResult`.
 This function does not take any parameters.

+{% code title="script-hscs-smart-contract-ethersjs.js" overflow="wrap" %}
 ```js
     const [myContractQueryResult] = await myContract.functions.greet();
 ```
+{% endcode %}

 {% hint style="info" %}
 When invoking functions in a smart contract, you may do so in two different ways: